Causes of Female Hair Loss

 There are several options for treating female hair loss, they include FDA approved topical treatment with Rogaine for Women.
 Rogaine, also know as minoxidil, is applied directly to the scalp on a daily basis.
 For some women with regular daily use the thinning areas will not only maintain existing hair but thicken the hair.
 This positive result will cease if Rogaine is discontinued.

-Follicular Unit Hair Transplantation is the surgical relocation of healthy hair follicles from the sides and back of the head to the thinning areas.
-Although hair transplanted hair will continue to grow it may be a necessity for additional hair transplantation if you lose more hair.
-Some patient's combine hair transplantation with Rogaine treatment.
+Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE) is the surgical relocation of healthy hair follicles from the sides and back of the head to the thinning areas.
+Although transplanted hair will continue to grow it may be a necessity for additional hair transplantation if you lose more hair.
+Some patient’s combine hair transplantation with Rogaine treatment.
 Hair transplantation can also be performed to replace hair loss of the eyebrows.

 Hair Thickening Cosmetics and Hair Additions are effective but temporary treatments that can artificially camouflage hair loss.
 Hair Thickening products include natural keratin fibers that can be shaken into the hair to fill gaps in your hair.
 Hair coloring sprays and makeups also camouflage hair loss effectively in some cases.
 Hair wefts and wigs conceal hair loss while worn.

-During your consultation with one of our Plastic Surgeons they will review all options and recommend the best treatment based for your particular condition.
+During your consultation, Dr. Katona will review all options and recommend the best treatment based for your particular condition.